OCruise2/autoSH/README.md

 - <input_file.inp>: Path to input file(s) for ORCA.
 Multiple files can be specified
 - -ca or --copy_all: (Optional) If set, copies all files in the current directory to the compute node.
 Default is false.
 - -cs or --copy_scratch: (Optional) If set, copies all files from the scratch/temp directory back to the original directory when the calculation is finished.
 Default is false.
-- -np or --num_processors <num>: (Optional) Overrides the number of cores specified in the input file.
+- -np or --num_processors <int>: (Optional) Overrides the number of cores specified in the input file.
 Defaults to 0.
 - -mem or --set_memory <memory_in_GB>: (Optional) Sets the memory per core for the calculation.
 Default is 3 GB per core.

 ## Example